-In 2012 the bakery showcase moved to a larger space at AB Tech College, a few miles south of downtown.
-Classes are taught in the kitchens and lecture hall at the college.
+In 2012 the bakery showcase (a.k.a. bread fair) moved to a larger space at AB Tech College, a few miles south of downtown.
+Classes were taught in the kitchens and lecture hall at the college.
+In 2018 the fair moved to the New Belgium Brewery, with classes at locations around town.

-I usually teach a “Beginning Kneading” class in which participants mix and knead a dough which they take home to bake.
+I sometimes teach a “Beginning Kneading” class in which participants mix and knead a dough which they take home to bake.
 During the dough’s autolease, we have a lesson on tips for improving your bread.
 (The class is only one-and-a-half hours but I cram as much information in as I can!)
-I also set up a Bread Science demo table in the bakery showcase and sell books.
+I also set up a Bread Science demo table in the fair and sell books.

 Get details about this year’s festival and purchase tickets at www.ashevillebreadfestival.com.
 They are usually available by mid-February.